biocore/qiime/doc/tutorials/tutorial.rst

 Workflow scripts and the parameters file
 --------------------------------------------------------------------
+QIIME includes workflow scripts, which allow multiple tasks to be performed with one command.
 Within the QIIME directory there is a file :file:`qiime_parameters.txt`, where the user can set parameters for specific steps within a workflow script.
 The user should make a copy of :file:`qiime_parameters.txt` and place it into their working directory and give it a new filename (e.g. :file:`custom_parameters.txt`), but DO NOT EDIT the original file.
-If you are using the tutorial dataset, the parameters file :file:`custom_parameters.txt` is included.
+If you are using the tutorial dataset, the parameters file :file:`custom_parameters.txt` is included, which has many parameters already set with appropriate values for the tutorial data.
 For more information on the :file:`qiime_parameters.txt` file, please refer to `here <./doc_qiime_parameters.html>`_.
-In this tutorial, we will utilize the workflow scripts when necessary and within each section where the workflow is used, we will discuss which options in the :file:`custom_parameters.txt` file associate to each step.
+In this tutorial, we will utilize the workflow scripts when appropriate and within each section where the workflow is used, we will discuss which options in the :file:`custom_parameters.txt` file associate to each step within the workflow.

 .. _pickotusandrepseqs: